patchu/obj-array-table/README.md

   (2 rows returned)
 ````

-The commas and decimals in the numbers are provided by the `numerals` npm module.
+The commas and decimals in the "net worth" column are provided by the `numerals` npm module.
 See that
 documentation for number formatting options.
 See `test.coffee` for an example of how to
-pass the desired option to `format`
+pass the desired numerals option to `format`

+## Parse

 `parse` parses a table in the format: